Tensor product algebras, Grassmannians and Khovanov homology: Tensor product algebras of

 Here are two examples of Stendhal diagrams:

-Stendhal diagrams have a product structure given by letting $ab$ be given by stacking $a$ on top of $b$, and attempting to attach strands while preserving colors.
+Stendhal diagrams have a product structure given by letting $ab$ be given by stacking $a$ on top\footnote{Thus, we read diagrams from bottom to top; we will usually read diagrams left to right.} of $b$, and attempting to attach strands while preserving colors.
+Since we only consider these diagrams up to isotopy, only the order of red and black strands is relevant.
 If this is not possible, then we simply say that the composition is $0$.
+For example:

-To make this a bit more explicit, if we have $\ell$ red strands and $k$ black strands, then we can define a map $\kappa\colon [1,\ell]\to [0,k]$ attached to any generic horizontal slice of a Stendhal diagram sending $h$ to the number of black strands left of the $h$th red strand (counted from left).
+A more explicit way of encoding the pattern of red and black strands in a slice, if we have $\ell$ red strands and $k$ black strands, is to define a map $\kappa\colon [1,\ell]\to [0,k]$ attached to any generic horizontal slice of a Stendhal diagram (i.e. one which avoids all intersection points) sending $h$ to the number of black strands left of the $h$th red strand (counted from left).
 We must have that the function attached to the top of $b$ ($y=1$) coincides with that attached to the bottom of $a$ ($y=0$), or the product is 0.

+\begin{definition} The {\bf degree} of a Stendhal diagram is an integer assigned to each diagram, given by the sum of the number of red/black crossings plus twice the number of dots, minus twice the number of black/black crossings.
+Note that this number is additive under composition. \end{definition}